"And". It should be such a simple word.

 Besides that, we absolutely can change "every school, every college, every restaurant, every public place".
 I know this because it's happened before.
 Remember the Americans with Disabilities Act?
 Accessibility ramps and handicapped parking and, yes, accessible bathrooms, too, used to be unheard of.
 Now we mostly take them for granted, even in places where fairly drastic changes had to happen to make that possible.

 Growing up, I knew guys that acted like girls and wore pink, and yes, they got bullied.
 Back in the day, it still wasn't right, but it happened, and my generation will own that.
 But few of my generation want to change our entire society just for the "rights" of the few.To start with, there's a significant portion of your generation—and mine too, to be fair—that's not showing any signs of willingness to "own that", much less learn from it.

 In any case, what (some of) your generation wants doesn't actually matter.
 It simply isn't relevant to what's right and wrong.
-Dare I remind you that, not so long ago, there was a generation that tore the nation in two when it didn't want to "change our entire society" by giving up slavery, even though it was a dying institution anyway by that point?
+Dare I remind you that, not so long ago, there was a generation that tore the nation in two when it didn't want to "change our entire society" by giving up slavery, even though the institution would not likely have survived much longer anyway at that point?

 Or, on a lighter note, how about the Internet?
 I'm sure there are many in your generation who didn't want to "change our entire society" with all this online and networked stuff.
 And, yes, there are legitimate concerns about security and privacy that shouldn't be ignored.
 But the Internet is here, like it or not, and it's not going anywhere any time soon.
 It's here, and we have to take that reality into account.
 The naysayers are free to avoid it as best they can, but they can't take it away from the rest of us, and they would be wrong to try.